 Personal Independence Payments and Bedroom Tax

-Existing claimants of DLA who are eligible will be moved over to claim PIP over the coming years.
+Existing adult claimants of DLA could be asked to claim PIP as some point.

 You can find out more information about PIP on the Gov website.